Evaluating LLM-Based Regression Test Generation: Experimental Design

-To answer the research questions for \toolname, we choose a commit benchmark dataset for our experiment based on the following \emph{selection criteria}: \begin{enumerate}[leftmargin=0.55cm] \item We want to focus on regression test generation for programs that take highly structured, human-readable input formats.\footnote{Without valid input examples as seeds or an input grammar this type of programs pose a challenge for existing regression test generation tools while we LLMs are known to handle highly structured texts quite well.} \item We want to maximize the fairness of our comparison to the state-of-the-art regression test generation tool WAFLGo, which is used for comparison. \item We consider real-world regression bugs of various types that have been introduced and patched in identified commits to open-source software. \end{enumerate}
+To answer our research questions, we choose a commit benchmark dataset for our experiment based on the following \emph{selection criteria}: \begin{enumerate}[leftmargin=0.55cm,itemsep=0.05cm,topsep=0.1cm] \item We want to focus on regression test generation for programs that take highly structured, human-readable input formats. \item We want to maximize the fairness of our comparison to the state-of-the-art regression test generation tool WAFLGo, which is used for comparison. \item We consider real-world regression bugs of various types that have been introduced and patched in identified commits to open-source software. \end{enumerate}

-\autoref{tab:dataset} shows the details of the dataset that satisfies our selection criteria.
-Specifically, we found that the benchmark dataset that was used during the evaluation of WAFLGo~\cite{Xiang:2024aa} satisfies selection criteria 2 and 3, while the three programs (i.e., the JavaScript interpreter Mujs, the XML parsing library Libxml2, and the PDF rendering library Poppler) satisfy selection criterion 1.
-These programs cover various types of textual input formats: JavaScript, XML, and PDF, which are all highly structured.
-Each software has one or more command-line utilities that retrieve the textual input files as command-line parameters with relevant options.
+\autoref{tab:dataset} details the dataset that meets our selection criteria.
+Specifically, we found that the benchmark dataset used in WAFLGo's evaluation~\cite{Xiang:2024aa} satisfies criteria (2) and (3), while three programs (the JavaScript interpreter \mujs, the XML parsing library \libxml, and the PDF rendering library \poppler) satisfy criterion (1). \icse{Additionally, we added \review{five} more subject programs—the JavaScript interpreter \jerryscript, the SMT solver \zthree, the PHP interpreter \php, \review{the JSON processor \jq, and the Python interpreter \micropython}—which are frequently used in software testing papers \cite{gramatron,Fuzz4ALL}.} These programs cover various input formats.
+Each software has one or more command-line utilities that retrieve textual input files as command-line parameters with relevant options.

-The WAFLGo dataset lists 11 bugs for these three benchmark programs, all of which are memory-related.
-The bug types span a wide range of memory-related bugs, including heap-buffer-overflow, global-buffer-overflow, heap-use-after-free, stack-overflow, etc. For each bug, we consider the bug-introducing-commit (BIC) and the bug-fixing-commit (BFC) as the target commit in each scenario: BIC for bug-finding and BFC for bug-reproduction scenarios.
-Thus, we have 22 commits in total for the experiment.
+The WAFLGo dataset lists 11 memory-related bugs for these three benchmark programs. \icse{For the \review{five} newly added programs, we searched GitHub issues and selected the \review{four to five} newest reproducible bugs for each.} \review{We also added three extra bugs for \libxml to make it also have five bugs.} The bug types span a range of memory-related issues, including buffer overflows and use-after-frees.
+For each bug, \review{we intentionally include both bug-introducing commits (BICs) and bug-fixing commits (BFCs).
+BICs are used to evaluate the \emph{bug-finding} scenario, modeling realistic feature or refactoring changes that may introduce regressions.
+BFCs are used to evaluate the \emph{bug-reproduction} scenario, representing cases where no regression test existed prior to the fix; the objective is to automatically synthesize a regression test that would prevent re-introduction of the fixed bug.} In total, we have \review{72} commits in the experiment.